Learn how to use the 200-day moving average properly using these three practical and straightforward rules for success.

 - Add a Simple Moving Average (SMA) Indicator

-- Set the Moving Average Indicator to 40; the reason we do this is if the chart is weekly, meaning 5 days per bar the 40 bar moving average is equal to the 200-day moving average.
+- Set the Moving Average Indicator to 40; we do this if the chart is weekly, meaning the 40-bar moving average of five days per bar equals the 200-day moving average.

 - We can refer to this as the Moving Average of 40 on a weekly chart.

 3 Simple Rules for the 200-Day Moving Average